TristanB12/area/back/README.md

 [
   {
-        "tags": Array of tag ('auth', 'link', 'action', 'reaction') "name": Name of the service
+        "tags": Array of tag ('auth', 'link', 'action', 'reaction') "name": Name of the service,
-        "link": Object that contain all information to auth or link account (depend of selected platform), "actions": Array of action,
+        "logoUri": Logo of the service can be null, "link": Object that contain all information to auth or link account (depend of selected platform), "actions": Array of action,
         "reactions": Array of reaction